 I’m sure you can use others as well, but those are the ones I’ve tried with success.
 The one sugar that won’t work very well is brown sugar, which is simply white sugar with molasses added to it, making it a bit too sticky for powdered sugar.

 Depending on where you live in the world, powdered sugar is also known by a variety of names, including confectioners sugar and icing sugar.
 But they’re all the same thing.
 And typically made from overly processed white sugar, with low grade cornstarch used as the anti-caking factor of choice.
 Yuck.

 My starches of choice are arrowroot powder or tapioca flour, as they’re both grain-free.
-But if you don’t have a problem with cornstarch, feel free to use it.
-Though I would recommend purchasing an organic version.
+I’m not a huge fan of cornstarch, but if you decide to use cornstarch I’d recommend purchasing an organic version.

 How to Make Powdered Sugar

 - 1 cup granulated sugar

 - 1 tbsp arrowroot powder, or other starch